eq19/feed/_drafts/multiplication_zone.md

 # Multiplication Zones (19-30)

+Multiplication is the form of an expression set equal to the inverse function to exponentation as multiplicative identity.

 {% include list.liquid all=true %}

 The multiplication zones is a symmetric matrix representing the multilinear relationship of a stretching and shearing within the plane of _[the base unit](https://www.eq19.com/addition/#addition-zones-1-18)_.